JaimeFlorian27/usdinspect/README.md

 - Navigate and inspect USD file structure directly in the terminal.
 - View detailed information on prims, properties, and metadata.
+- Inspect property values at any frame using an interactive timeline widget.
 - Visually identify what Layer authors a Property via color tagging.
 Each Property is highlighted by a unique color that represents the Layer that has the strongest opinion on it.